FSP News - July 2010

 Congratulations to Crista G. & Jon M. for winning the one-pot cookoff.
 Congrats also to the new SoapBox Idol, Catherine Bleish.
 A shout-out to Buzz for her Big Gay Dance Party (thanks!
 It was awesome!).
 A general shout-out to all the agora-vendors whose goods and services transformed Roger's Campground into a thriving free-marketplace.

-Thank you to all who participated--volunteers and attendees alike--and a special thanks to Carla Gericke, 2009 Porcfest organizer, for her enthusiasm and hard-work in making PorcFest a rousing success!
+Thank you to all who participated--presenters, volunteers, and attendees alike--and a special thanks to Carla Gericke (a.k.a.
+Queen Quill) and her team of organizers for making 2010 a rousing success!